What Is a Pap Smear?

-The collected sample of cells are then smeared or spread onto a microscope slide, so they can be sent to a lab for careful microscopic examination.
+The collected sample of cells is then smeared or spread onto a microscope slide, so they can be sent to a lab for careful microscopic examination.

 A Pap test can also detect changes in your cervical cells that suggest cancer may develop in the future.
 Detecting these abnormal cells early with a Pap smear is your first step in halting the possible development of cervical cancer.

 Pap smear has saved the lives of many women.
 Pap testing proved effective at detecting precancerous lesions, which represent early and still very treatable indicators of cervical cancer risk.

 Do not worry: Occasionally, a Pap report will show an infection caused by yeast or bacteria, or even some changes in your vaginal tissues due to low estrogen levels in menopause.
 These results are easily dealt with and are unrelated to HPV or cervical cancer.

 Why Are Pap Tests Done?

 A Pap smear, along with a pelvic examination, is an important part of a woman’s routine health care because it may detect abnormalities that can lead to cancer.

 Most cancers of the cervix can be detected early, especially if women have Pap tests and pelvic examinations regularly.
 As with many types of cancer, cancer of the cervix is more likely to be successfully treated if it is detected early.